volodymyrhudyma/blog/content/blog/2020-08-23-algorithms-linked-list-in-javascript.md

 * Linked lists use more memory than arrays due to storage used by their pointers
 * Linked lists do not allow random access to data, therefore search operations are expensive, as the data needs to be read in order from the beginning
-* Singly-linked lists are cumbersome to navigate backward
+* Singly-linked lists are cumbersome to navigate backward and while this might be a smaller problem with doubly-linked lists, more memory is consumed in allocating space for a reference to the previous node